rodozinho/rodozinho/README.md

 ###  Hello!
 - Pronouns: He/him

 My name is Rodrigo Fernandes[^1].
-I'm a first year PhD student at Uni of Bonn.
+I'm a first-year PhD student at Uni of Bonn.
 For 6 years, I've been studying environmental economics 🌱.
 At the moment, I'm mostly interested in environmental public policy evaluation, environmental impact on health, degrowth, and econometrics.

 I'm a Marxist, being influenced by authors such as Marx (obviously), Kalecki, Rosa and Lenin.
 More recently authors such as John Bellamy Foster, Sabrina Fernandes, Saad-Filho, David Graeber and Kohei Saito have shaped my views.